 At least two additional companies have publicized their vaccine trial results.
 AstraZeneca’s vaccine is 76 percent effective at preventing symptomatic COVID-19, and it offers even stronger protection for people over the age of 65.
 Several countries have given emergency approval to the Oxford/AstraZeneca vaccine, but it may never be available in the U.S. because it’s probably not necessary to finish inoculating the people who are willing to be vaccinated.

 The COVID-19 vaccine from Novavax, a company that has not yet brought any vaccine to market, was 90 percent effective in a large U.S. trial.
 Novavax may wait until the end of September to apply for emergency authorization.
-The company will probably miss out on the first wave of vaccinations in the U.S., but it may be a good fit for booster shots, if they end up being necessary, which is currently unknown.
+The company will probably miss out on the first wave of vaccinations in the U.S., but it may be a good fit for booster shots.

 Rollout of the Johnson & Johnson vaccine was briefly paused in the U.S. after reports of rare blood clots.
 The FDA has since resumed distribution of the vaccine.